 - 3.2.1.1.
 The sequences of flights for Programmes 1-4 will be determined in the evening prior to the first day of competition flights, concurrently with the General Briefing described in 1.4.9.2. - 3.2.1.2.
-The initial sequence of flights for Programme 1 will be determined by drawing of lots to be arranged by the Contest Director or his Assistant, in the presence of a representative of the International Jury.
-Each competitor will draw his or her own lot in front of attendees during the briefing, under supervision of the International Jury.
+The initial sequence of flights for Programme 1 will be determined by drawing of lots. - a) The Organiser shall, with sufficient notice, submit the set-up of the drawing of lots (items to be drawn, position and clarity of the hidden numbers on items, etc) to the International Jury for approval. - b) Prior to the drawing of lots, the Organiser shall give the approved items ready for the drawing of lots (i.e. with the number on each item, which will not be visible when drawing the lots) to the International Jury, together with any material needed as approved under a) above. - c) The International Jury will then set up the items for the drawing of lots, appropriately shuffled to ensure that there is a random draw. - d) Each competitor will draw his or her own lot in front of attendees during the briefing, under supervision of the International Jury.
 If a competitor is not present to draw his or her own lot, a member of that competitor's team may do so. - 3.2.1.3.
 The sequence of flights for Programme 1 may then be adjusted by the International Jury if two closely-drawn pilots are to fly the same aircraft. - 3.2.1.4.
 The adjusted sequence of flights for Programme 1 will then be split into 4 sections (A, B, C and D) as equally sized as possible.
 In case the total number of competitors is not a multiple of 4, the section(s) with one more competitor than section D will be section A, then section B, and then section C if necessary. - 3.2.1.5.
-The list of competitors within a given section remains fixed for Programmes 1-4 (except for Programme 4 in case 3.2.1.9 applies).
+The list of competitors within a given section remains fixed for Programmes 1-4 (except for Programme 4 in case 3.2.1.9 applies). - 3.2.1.6.
+The sequence of sections will follow a varying scheme as follows: